sprucelabsai/sprucebot-skills-kit/docs/README.md

 ## Augmentation
 Good augmentation is much harder to achieve than good automation.
 Automation comes natural.
 You think, "What processes can I get rid of?"
 Augmentation is the opposite.
 The question becomes, "What processes can I make better?"
 It turns out it's much easier to point at something and say, "eliminate that" than it is to imagine something that does not yet exist.

-## Making Small Business Successful
+## Making small business successful
 This two pronged approach is the crux of our small business strategy.
 We want Becca to be able to focus on fashion, not all that other sh\*t.
 But, Becca's boutique needs more than good automation to succeed.
 She needs to be:

 ## Un-Amazon'able